halfmage/qizify-website/src/content/en/posts/2022-08-28-after-qizify-you-will-never-want-to-use-other-learning-management-systems.md

 > 60% of university students are worried about their academic performance, and around 70% experience trouble focusing.
 [Deutsche Welle](https://www.dw.com/en/university-students-in-the-pandemic-they-forgot-about-us/a-58323230)

-## How Qizify learning tackles these challenges:
+## How LearnSlice tackles these challenges:

 It helps educational institutions to support their learners in preparation for exams and tests.